AdesisNetlife/croak/README.md

 - Support for relative paths on `.croakrc` based on its file location [DONE]
 - Switch from promptly to inquirer (more featured and pretty CLI, like yeoman)
 - More test cases scenarios and destructive/evil testing
-- More deep CLI test cases
+- Error CLI test cases
-- CLI input values and paths validations
+- Better messages for the CLI and verbose mode
-- Support for extending/overriding Grunt configuration
+- Support for extending/overriding Grunt configuration [DONE]
-- Support for multiple Gruntfile in the same project?
-- Grunt croak task to configure it from local Gruntfile
-- Support to use an installed node package instead of using a path for the Gruntfile
+- Support to use an installed node package instead of using a path for the Gruntfile [DONE]
+- Simplified and better documentation (create a wiki?)
+- Support for multiple Gruntfile in the same project, or distributed Grunt tasks?
+- Support for Gruntfile instead of Croakfile?
+Rationale: more easy to understand and avoid confusion

 ## Contributors